tannuahuja/http-status-codes/content.md

 ## 5XX : means the issue with the application and the server

          500: means there is some issue in the server or in the application This is a general-purpose error message, which doesn't specify the exact nature of the issue but indicates that something went wrong on the server.

               Common Causes:

-Server misconfigurations (e.g., faulty server-side code or server software).
+                  1. Server misconfigurations (e.g., faulty server-side code or server software).
-Database connection failures.
+                  2. Database connection failures.
-Unhandled exceptions or errors in server-side application logic.
+                  3. Unhandled exceptions or errors in server-side application logic.
+                  4 .
 Insufficient server resources (e.g., memory, CPU).
-Errors in third-party services or APIs the server relies on.
+                  5. Errors in third-party services or APIs the server relies on.

+               example : A web application runs a piece of server-side code that attempts to access a database, but the database is down or unreachable.
+The server returns a 500 Internal                          Server Error to the client because it couldn't complete the request due to the underlying issue.

+        501 : The server does not support the functionality required to fulfill the request.
+This typically means that the server either does not recognize the request method (e.g., PUT,                   DELETE, etc.) or lacks the necessary capabilities to process it.

+              Comman causes :
+                   1. The server doesn't support the HTTP method requested (e.g., the client tries to use PUT on a server that only supports GET or POST).
+                   2. The server is out of date or lacks the required software to handle the specific request type (e.g., a feature hasn't been implemented yet)

+               example : A client sends a DELETE request to a server that doesn’t support this HTTP method for the given resource.
+The server responds with 501 Not Implemented because it                       cannot process the DELETE request.

+        502 : Bad Gateway